veeambestpractise/best-practices-guide/resource_planning/tape_support-media.md

 **Note:** Parallel processing for tape is unavailable for GFS media pools.

-Install Windows 2012 R2 on the tape server for best performance.
+Install Windows 2012 R2 or above on the tape server for best performance.
 Use the latest Veeam version and patch level as they often contain tape throughput optimizations.